-A range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of more severe sanctions will be used.
-Support will consider the pupil's specific needs and may be delivered outside of the classroom, in small groups or in one-to-one activities.
+A range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of more severe consequences will be used.
+Support will consider the pupil's specific needs and may be delivered outside of the classroom, in small nurture groups or in one-to-one activities.
 Relevant members of the SLT and other staff are made aware via CPOMS of any pupil that is:

-- Persistently misbehaving - Not improving their behaviour following low-level sanctions - Displaying a sudden change in behaviour from previous patterns of behaviour

-Examples of initial interventions to address misbehaviour will include, but are not limited to, the following:

-- Frequently engaging with parents, including home visits where necessary - Providing mentoring and coaching - Short-term behaviour report cards - Long-term behaviour plans - Engagement with local partners and agencies - Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan
+- Persistently misbehaving - Not improving their behaviour following restorative conversations and low-level consequences - Displaying a sudden change in behaviour from previous patterns of behaviour Examples of initial interventions to address misbehaviour will include, but are not limited to, the following: - Frequently engaging with parents, including home visits where necessary - Providing mentoring and coaching - Short-term behaviour report cards - Long-term behaviour plans - Engagement with local partners and agencies - Where the pupil has SEND, an assessment of whether appropriate provision is in place to support the pupil, and if the pupil has an EHC plan, contact with the LA to consider a review of the plan

-A multi-agency assessment, such an early help assessment, that goes beyond a pupil's education will be considered where serious concerns about a pupil's behaviour exist.
+A multi-agency assessment, such an early help assessment that goes beyond a pupil's education will be considered where serious concerns about a pupil's behaviour exist.

-Behaviour curriculum
+Behaviour Curriculum

-Positive behaviour will be taught to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
+Positive behaviour will be taught and modelled to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.
-The behaviour curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the school, e.g. lining up quietly outside the classroom before a lesson.
+The behaviour curriculum will focus on defining positive behaviour and making it clear what this looks like, including the key habits and routines required by the school, e.g. lining up quietly outside the classroom before the start of the day, for assembly and after break and lunch times.

 Routine will be used to teach and reinforce the expected behaviours of all pupils.
-Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND, will be made.
-Consistent and clear language will be used when acknowledging positive behaviour and addressing misbehaviour.
+Appropriate and reasonable adjustments to routines for pupils with additional needs, e.g. SEND or SEMH/complex behavioural needs will be made.
+Consistent and clear language linked to our school values and rules will be used when acknowledging positive behaviour and addressing misbehaviour.